 Dog training is a way of life, not just a 6 week course, so it’s good to get in the habit of using the daily food allowance for rewarding desired behaviour.
 You can still use higher value food for when your dog needs a greater reward or for specific training sessions.

 Day to day, reward your dog with their regular food when they exhibit the behaviour you want to see.
 Whether that’s calmness, getting off the sofa when asked, not jumping up, ignoring a distraction or staying quiet, whenever the dog does something you like- reinforce it with their food.

 Really simple but so much more beneficial than feeding from a bowl.
 Scatter feeding slows down eating time and gets dogs using their nose, which provides mental stimulation and promotes calmer behaviour.
 Sniffing makes dogs tired!

 You can use a snuffle mat indoors, or just literally scatter food on the floor.
 Outside you can scatter food in short grass to begin with, then once you have a pro sniffer dog try it in longer grass too.
 Vary the difficulty and always make sure some of the food is easier to find.
 Observe your dog to make sure they are finding all their food but leave them to search it out themselves.

 Scatter feeding can be used on walks and when out on day trips.
 When our dog was young we used it a lot to reinforce calm behaviour in new environments, including the pub!

 3. Interactive Toys

 There are lots of toys that dispense food slowly and require the dog to make an effort to receive it.
-Quick, easy to fill ideas are the Kong Wobbler, the Kong Gyro and a Snak a Ball.
+Quick, and easy to fill is the Kong Wobbler.
 The Kong Hide N Treat can be used for training or play and the Westpaw Qwizl can too.